Mathematical Methods of Theoretical Physics: Fuchsian differential equations

-Recall that, because of {\em Liouville's theorem} (mentioned on page \pageref{2012-m-ch-ca-lt}), any bounded entire function which is defined at infinity is a constant.
-As a result, $x P_1(x)= a$ and $x^2 P_2(x)= b$ must both be constants.
-Therefore, $p_1(x)$ and $p_2(x)$ must be rational functions -- that is, polynomials of the form $\frac{P(x)}{Q(x)}$ -- of degree of at most $k-1$ and $2k-2$, respectively.
-Moreover, by using {\em partial fraction decomposition} \cite{KristenssonC3} of the rational functions in terms of their pole factors $(x-x_j)$, we obtain the general form of the coefficients
+Recall that both $P_1(x)$ and $P_2(x)$ are {\em entire functions.} Therefore, because of the {\em generalized Liouville theorem}\cite[-50mm]{Greene} (mentioned on page \pageref{2012-m-ch-ca-lt}), both $P_1(x)$ and $P_2(x)$ must be polynomials of degree of at most $k-1$ and $2k-2$, respectively.
+Moreover, by using {\em partial fraction decomposition}\sidenote[][-40mm]{See also, for instance, Chapter~3, pp.~{29-42}, as well as Appendix C, p.~201 of~\bibentry{KristenssonC3}, and p.~146 of~\bibentry{Henrici-II}.